xdrpp/stc/README.md

 tree in a detached state, so that `go get -u` cannot pull from the remote `go1` branch.
-The `GOPRIVATE` environment variable requests the latest version of the software from github, instead of calling home to Google's module proxy which allows Google to supply an incorrect or stale version of the software (which unfortunately happened to the author).
+The `GOPRIVATE` environment variable requests the latest version of the software from github, instead of calling home to Google's module proxy and allowing Google to supply an incorrect or stale version of the software (which unfortunately happened to the author).